BA MPH PhD

 I teach Demographic Methods, Statistical Methods for Epidemiology, Research Design and Analysis, Analysing Survey and Population Data, and Basic Maths.
 I am a Course Tutor for the MSc in Reproductive and Sexual Health Research and for the MSc in Demography and Health.

 My Primary research interest is in fertility and reproductive health and the effect of fertility and reproductive health on the health and welfare of individuals, families, and the broader society.
-I am currently working on three research projects:
+My current and recent research project includes:

-1. Strengthening Evidence for Programming Unintended Pregnancy (STEP UP) (PI: Veronique Filippi)
+1. Strengthening Evidence for Programming Unintended Pregnancy (STEP UP) (co-PI: Veronique Filippi)

 2. Systematic reviews on how health conditions during pregnancy, childbirth and the period following pregnancy affect health-related functioning (PI: Veronique Filippi)

-This WHO-funded project aims to document the levels and patterns of health-related functioning deterioration as a consequence of health condition attributed to or complicating pregnancy, childbirth or the period following pregnancy.
+This WHO-funded project aimed to document the levels and patterns of health-related functioning deterioration as a consequence of health condition attributed to or complicating pregnancy, childbirth or the period following pregnancy.